mysunlight86/hotel/README.md

     * clean-webpack-plugin &mdash; cleans up the dist directory every time the project is built.
 This allows you to automatically delete old files that are no longer needed.
     * copy-webpack-plugin &mdash; сopies individual files or entire directories, which already exist, to the build directory.
     * cross-env &mdash; run scripts that set and use environment variables across platforms
+    * ProvidePlugin &mdash; Automatically load modules instead of having to import or require them everywhere.
 2. [babel](https://babeljs.io/)
     * babel-loader &mdash; transpiling files with Babel and webpack
     * @babel/core &mdash; transpiling ES2015 + to backward compatible JavaScript